artsy/hokusai/README.md

 3) [Git](https://git-scm.com/)

-Git is not necessarily required, but recommended in order to tag container images with the SHA1 of the git commit when it is built.
-If you use homebrew, install git with `brew install git`.

 If you installed Docker for Mac, `docker-compose` is also installed.
 Otherwise install with: `(sudo) pip install docker-compose`.

 ## Setup